comp-physics/comp-physics.github.io/_pages/software.md

 The algorithm initialization and solution can span _just 13 lines of code_.
 Example notebooks demonstrate QBMMlib on bubble dynamics problems.

-<b><a href="https://github.com/comp-physics/PyQBMMlib" target="_blank">PyQBMMlib:</a></b> With Esteban Cisneros I developed a Python version of QBMMlib that leverages JIT compiling for significantly improved performance.
+<b><a href="https://github.com/comp-physics/PyQBMMlib" target="_blank">PyQBMMlib:</a></b> With Esteban Cisneros we developed a Python version of QBMMlib that leverages JIT compiling for significantly improved performance.

 </div>
 <div class="col-md-3 col-sm-12">